Texas Tech University

 Section 1.
 The Staff Senate shall establish bylaws and create committees to address matters of concern to the staff.

 Section 2.
 The parliamentarian shall govern the conduct and procedures of Senate meetings using Robert's Rules of Order.
-The parliamentarian is chosen by the president.
+The president chooses the parliamentarian.
 The parliamentarian may be chosen from the Senate or may be filled from outside the Senate with no voting rights.

 Section 3.
 Staff Senator attendance and absence procedures are addressed in the Bylaws.